A Survey of Protocol Fuzzing: Directions of Future Research

 \section{Directions of Future Research}

 So far, we have discussed state-of-the-art protocol fuzzers.
-In this section, we will answer RQ3 by discussing the research trends and current challenges of fuzzing techniques based on what we have surveyed.
+In this section, we will address Survey Dimension 3 by discussing the research trends and current challenges of fuzzing techniques based on what we have surveyed.